cwendorf/EASI/docs/Functions/README-older.md

 EASI was designed to offer a simple, intuitive, and consistent way to implement estimation statistics in R. The following goals set the scope of the project:

-- Functions are generlly limited to means (and functions of means) and correlations
+- Statistics are limited to means (and functions of means) and correlations
 - Analyses can be conducted using either raw data or summary statistics (means, standard deviations, and correlations)
+- Available functions encourage direct estimation of parameters of interest and discourage traditional approaches
 - Calculations run on the same underlying functions regardless of type of input
-- Output utilizes consistent layouts and labeling across different types of analyses
+- Output utilizes a consistent layout across different types of analyses
+- Plots limit the amount of information in order to focus on interval estimates and to be publication-ready

+For unstandardized effects (means, mean differences, and mean contrasts):

+- All calculations assume heterogenity of variance (with no options for homogeniety of variance or pooled error terms)
+- Confidence intervals are calculated independent of each other (i.e., they are not simultaneous)
+- No corrections (Bonferroni, Tukey, etc.) for multiple intervals/contrasts are made

+For standardized effect sizes:

+- All effect sizes are calculated as standardized comparisons (Cohen's d) or as standardized contrasts (see Bonett, 2008)
+- Confidence intervals for standardized comparisons and contrasts are based on Bonett's (2008) method

 ### Summary of the Functions

-EASI offers a general syntax for function calls.
-Each function is first comprised of a prefix (the verb that indicates what procedure should be conducted).

 Prefix | Description
 :-- | :--